 \end{remark}

 \begin{prop} Let $2k + 1$ be a prime number.
-If $\Sigma$ is a totally geodesic surface in $M$ that is different from $S$, then the intersection $\Sigma \cap S$ is a non-empty union of closed geodesics. \end{prop}
+If $\Sigma$ is a totally geodesic surface in $M$ that is different from $S$, then the intersection $\Sigma \cap S$ is a nonempty union of closed geodesics. \end{prop}

-\begin{proof} By \cref{cor:PretzelNoClosedTGS} and \cref{lem:pret0}, the surface $\Sigma$ has at least one cusp, and the cusps of $\Sigma$ all have boundary slope $0$.
+\begin{proof} By Corollary \ref{cor:PretzelNoClosedTGS} and Lemma \ref{lem:pret0}, the surface $\Sigma$ has at least one cusp, and the cusps of $\Sigma$ all have boundary slope $0$.
 In particular, the lifts of $\Sigma$ to $\bbH^3$ at a given cusp point are parallel to those of $S$ at that cusp point.
 Consequently, $\Sigma \cap S$ cannot contain any cusp-to-cusp geodesic.
-It rmains to show that $\Sigma \cap S$ is not empty.
+It remains to show that $\Sigma \cap S$ is not empty.